SSJRicer/SDCE-T3-P3-Capstone/README.md

 * The most difficult part of this project was setting up the environment and trying to integrate with the workspace, there were a lot of issues with deprecated modules\dependecies inside the tensorflow framework, and also the workspace was working very slowly in comparison to our own machines.
 * Due to time constraints, we set a goal to further improve our models after we finish the very interesting and enriching experience that is the SDCE nanodegree.
+* And one last thing - since we worked as a team of two, we don't really mind if the code doesn't get checked on CARLA.

 Thank you very much and we hope to meet again :)